Getting Started

 https://{slug}.mctx.ai(orhttps://{slug}.mctx.ai/v{version}to pin a version) - Leave authentication blank — your client handles it automatically

-Consult your client's documentation for where to add App configuration.
+Consult your client's documentation for where to add MCP server configuration.

 Make Your First Request

-The first time you use the App, your AI client will open a browser window and ask you to sign in with your mctx account.
+The first time you use the MCP server, your AI client will open a browser window and ask you to sign in with your mctx account.
 This is the OAuth consent flow.
 It happens once per client.

 After you sign in: